'That's not how it works': Starmer responds to election petition with questionable signatures

 Under UK petition rules, any petition with more than 100,000 signatures must be considered for a debate in Parliament.

-It is difficult to know just how many of the signatories are fake, but the petition was shared by people with huge online followings such as Nigel Farage and Elon Musk, so a huge number will be real.
+It is difficult to know just how many of the signatories may not be genuine, but the petition was shared by people with huge online followings such as Nigel Farage and Elon Musk, so a huge number will be real.

 Musk, who owns the social media platform X, wrote: "The people of Britain have had enough of a tyrannical police state."